DD-65/Space-Wars/README.md

 I know that the game could be coded simplier and prettier, but I'm still learning.

 ### Installation
-Download the repo as .zip, unpack it and `cd` into the folder.
-Run the game with `python3 game.py`.
+Download the repo (and move into the new folder) with `git clone https://github.com/DD-65/Space-Wars && cd Space-Wars`.
+Start the game with `python3 game.py`.
+Much fun playing!